 Bake the batter

-- Pour the thick-ish batter on your prepared pan.
+- Pour the thick-ish batter into your prepared pan.

 - Bake for a good 35 to 40 minutes.
 When you insert a skewer to check for doneness, it should come out clean.